trang-h-vo/Predict-Customer-Satisfaction/README.md

 I'd like to thank my group mate Zoé Hance whom I worked with intensively throughout the project.

 ### Data source:
-Raw data of Olist and detailed descriptions of the attributes were retrieved from this post on Kaggle: <a href="https://www.kaggle.com/olistbr/brazilian-ecommerce"> Brazilian E-Commerce Public Dataset by Olist </a>
+Raw data of Olist and detailed descriptions of the attributes were retrieved from this post on Kaggle: <a href="https://www.kaggle.com/olistbr/brazilian-ecommerce"> Brazilian E-Commerce Public Dataset by Olist </a>.
 <br>
 Raw data of Brazil social-economic factors were loaded from Brazilian Institute of Geography and Statistics:
-<a href="https://www.ibge.gov.br/en/statistics/social/income-expenditure-and-consumption/18704-summary-of-social-indicators.html?=&t=resultados"> household average income </a> and <a href="https://www.ibge.gov.br/en/statistics/social/population/18448-estimates-of-resident-population-for-municipalities-and-federation-units.html?edicao=21737&t=downloads"> population </a> by state
+<a href="https://www.ibge.gov.br/en/statistics/social/income-expenditure-and-consumption/18704-summary-of-social-indicators.html?=&t=resultados"> household average income </a> and <a href="https://www.ibge.gov.br/en/statistics/social/population/18448-estimates-of-resident-population-for-municipalities-and-federation-units.html?edicao=21737&t=downloads"> population </a> by state.